hawraa212/Transformers/README.md

 ### Key Steps:

 - **Loading the Model and Tokenizer**
-  The `AutoTokenizer` and `AutoModelForSequenceClassification` classes automatically load the correct tokenizer and model architecture for the specified model ID.
+  The `AutoTokenizer` and `AutoModelForSequenceClassification` classes automatically load the correct tokenizer and model .
   The tokenizer converts your text into a format the model can understand (numerical tokens).

 - **Preparing the Input**
   The tokenizer processes the raw text.
-Setting `return_tensors="pt"` converts the output into a PyTorch tensor, ready for the model.

 - **Getting Predictions**
   The tokenized input is passed to the model.
 The output contains logits, which are raw, unnormalized scores for each sentiment class (e.g., positive, negative, neutral).